Audio-Visual Continual Test-Time Adaptation without Forgetting: Related Work

 \textbf{Audio-Visual Test-Time Adaptation (AV-TTA).} TTA aims to adapt a source model to unlabeled target data without access to source samples, mitigating source–target domain gaps under privacy and real-time constraints \cite{wang2020tent, chen2022contrastive, niu2022efficient, niu2023towards, niu2024test}.
 Typically, adaptation is performed independently per domain with a single forward pass per sample \cite{mai2022online}.
 TENT \cite{wang2020tent} minimizes the Shannon entropy of model predictions by fine-tuning the affine parameters of normalization layers.
 EATA \cite{niu2022efficient} penalizes high entropy samples while minimizing the entropy.
 SAR \cite{niu2023towards} identified that model adaptation is affected by samples with large gradients.

-TTA has also been widely studied in audio-visual settings.
+TTA has also been widely studied in audio-visual settings \ie AV-TTA.
 The first work, READ \cite{yang2024test}, proposed adapting the attention weights of the joint encoder to ensure robust cross-modal fusion.
 SuMi \cite{guo2025smoothing} employs a mutual information sharing loss to enhance the alignment between modalities.
 PTA \cite{wangpartition} argues that under bimodal domain shifts, the source model results in overlapping class representations, leading to biased predictions.
 PTA partitions samples by prediction bias and jointly reweighs bias and confidence.
 BriMPR \cite{li2025bridging} introduces modality-specific prompts to enhance re-alignment.
 While prompts are optimized for a specific domain, a layer-wise discrepancy loss is minimized between the statistics of the intermediate features and their corresponding source features.

-\textbf{Continual TTA (CTTA).} The research community has extensively studied CTTA in the visual domain \cite{wang2022continual, gong2022note, song2023ecotta, gan2023decorate, liu2023vida, wang2024continual, maharana2025palm, zhang2024dpcore}.
+\textbf{Continual TTA (CTTA).} The research community has extensively studied CTTA in the visual domain \cite{maharana2026continual, wang2022continual, gong2022note, song2023ecotta, gan2023decorate, liu2023vida, wang2024continual, maharana2025palm, zhang2024dpcore}.
 However, CTTA for audio-visual data has been relatively underexplored.
-We notice that only PTA \cite{wangpartition} and BriMPR \cite{li2025bridging} provide limited extensions of their respective AV-TTA methods to the continual setting (see their Appendices).
-A comprehensive study of audio–visual CTTA is still missing, which is the primary focus of this paper.
+We notice that only PTA \cite{wangpartition} and BriMPR \cite{li2025bridging} provide limited extensions of their respective AV-TTA methods to the continual setting (see their Appendices). \cite{zhang2025analytic} also studies audio-visual CTTA assuming complete access to the source data.
+A comprehensive study of source-free audio–visual CTTA is still missing, which is the primary focus of this paper.

 \textit{\underline{Remarks.}} While promising in performance, prior vision-based CTTA methods \cite{song2023ecotta, liu2023vida, zhang2024dpcore} use a small amount of source data to warm-start meta-networks/adapters or guide visual prompt tuning \cite{jia2022visual} at test-time, respectively.
 Though it might be a common practice, under \textit{strict} real-time and privacy-constrained settings, even limited source access may be unavailable.
 Similarly, BriMPR reports using only 32 source samples.
 Interestingly, we notice that when the unlabeled source data is absent, the performance drastically drops, as in Figure \ref{fig:error}.
-Moving forward, we abide by strict test-time settings and provide a realistic source-free audio-visual CTTA method.
+Moving forward, we abide by strict test-time settings and provide a realistic source-free audio-visual CTTA method, and so, do not compare against \cite{zhang2025analytic}.